GongShuai8210/PLAN/readme.md

 # PLAN: Federated Domain Generalization via Prompt Learning and Aggregation
 The official code for the paper ***Federated Domain Generalization via Prompt Learning and Aggregation***.
+Accepted by IEEE Transactions on Information Forensics and Security.
+.
+Official implementation.

  ![PLAN](/figures/PLAN.png)